Policies and Procedures Manual

 In cases where only an in-kind match is required, the requirement can sometimes be met by allocating salaries and fringe benefits of existing faculty and staff working on the project, and/or with indirect costs computed on those salaries.
 The College maintains a federally-negotiated indirect cost rate for this purpose.
 (See below for more information on indirect costs.)

 3. Indirect Costs– Indirect costs, sometimes called overhead or Facilities and Administrative (F&A) costs, are the costs of operation for a common purpose (such as Human Resources, Payroll Processing, Utilities) which are not easily attributed to any one program or project.
 It is NeSCC policy to include indirect costs, calculated based on the institution’s federally-negotiated indirect cost rate, in all grant proposals to the extent allowed by the funding agency.
 If the funder does not allow the College to apply the full federally-negotiated rate, any unclaimed indirect costs should be included as cost-share for the project.
-The Grant Development Office can provide assistance with interpretation of indirect cost guidelines and calculations for proposal budgets.
+The Sponsored Programs &S Strategic Initiatives Office can provide assistance with interpretation of indirect cost guidelines and calculations for proposal budgets.

 4. Physical Space– Requirements for physical space must be reviewed and approved by the supervising dean and vice president prior to proposal submission.
 Renovation or alteration of existing space to accommodate sponsored programs is discouraged, unless the requested grant funds can be used for this purpose or other funding sources have been identified.